 Home to a royal yacht club, Fowey holds a Royal Regatta every August, a week-long festival which takes place both on and off the water.
 Every May there is also a cultural festival.
 Authors Daphne du Maurier and Arthur Quiller Couch lived in Fowey and the town also has links with Kenneth Grahame’s Wind in the Willows, which is loosely based on the River Fowey and uses local landmarks in the story.

 On the river and the estuary there is a wide variety of birds as well as seals and even dolphins which sometimes venture close to the shore.
-Sightseeing boat trips offer the opportunity not only to spot the wildlife but also to see this dramatic coastline from a different perspective.
-If you fancy exploring further afield there is the Fowey to Mevagissey boat that runs throughout the season (weather permitting), or you can take a kayaking trip up the river and see the small waterside villages with their quaint churches and lively pubs.
+Sightseeing boat trips offer the opportunity not only to spot the wildlife but also to see this dramatic coastline from a different perspective .
+If you fancy exploring further afield there is the Fowey to Mevagissey boat that runs throughout the season, or you can take one of the Square Rig’s kayaks or the rowing boat up the river and see the small waterside villages with their quaint churches and lively pubs.

 If you feel like a walk, ferries cross the estuary at both ends of the town, going to Bodinnick and Polruan.
 Once on the other side, there is the famous Hall Walk that follows the estuary, taking you through wooded valleys and past hidden creeks and offering amazing views from the cliffs.